Peruvian War of Independence: San Martín Abandons Peru

 José de la Serna, moved his headquarters to Cuzco.
 He sent troops under the command of General Canterac which approached Lima on 10 September 1821.
 He failed to relief the besieged forces of General José de La Mar, in the Fortress of Real Felipe at Callao.
 After learning the Viceroy's new orders, he retreated to the highlands again on 16 September of the same year.
 The Republicans pursued the retreating Royalists until reaching Jauja on 1 October 1821.

 After a row with General San Martin, Admiral Cochrane left Peru on 10 May 1822, being replaced by Martin Guisse as head of the navy.

 In the north, Antonio José de Sucre, in Guayaquil requested help from San Martín.
 He complied and sent an Auxiliary Expedition force under command of Andrés de Santa Cruz to Quito.
 Afterwards, during the Guayaquil Conference, San Martín and Bolívar attempted to decide the political fate of Peru.
 San Martín opted for a Constitutional Monarchy, whilst Simon Bolivar (Head of the Northern Expedition) opted for a Republican.
 Nonetheless, they both followed the notion that it was to be independent of Spain.
-Following the interview, General San Martin abandoned Peru for Valparaiso on 22 September 1822 and left the entire command of the Independence movement to Simon Bolivar.
+Following the interview, General San Martin abandoned Peru for Valparaíso on 22 September 1822 and left the entire command of the Independence movement to Simon Bolivar.

 In the meantime, the Peruvian state was bogged down by the Royalist resistance, and instability of the Republic itself.
 Hence, whilst the coast and Northern Peru was under the command of the Republic, the rest of the country was still under the control of the Royalists.
 In April 1822, a Royalist incursion defeated a Republican Army in the Battle of Ica.
 Afterwards, in January 1823 a Republican army under General Rudecindo Alvarado experienced another costly defeat at the hands of the Royalists at the Battles of Torata and Moquegua.
 The Royalist general José Canterac reoccupied Lima on 18 June 1823 without a fight.